What do you feel when you think of your résumé?

 Until finally, I realized a simple truth:

-During that time, I realized that there are four rock-solid principles that all good applicants understand:
+This last experience helped me see that there are four rock-solid principles that all good applicants understand:

 - The applicant speaks to the company’s problems, not about their passions & interests